zl0531/docling/docs/faq/index.md

     ### Some images are missing from MS Word and Powerpoint

     The image processing library used by Docling is able to handle embedded WMF images only on Windows platform.
-    If you are on other operaring systems, these images will be ignored.
+    If you are on other operating systems, these images will be ignored.

 ??? question "`HybridChunker` triggers warning: 'Token indices sequence length is longer than the specified maximum sequence length for this model'"